 For this reason, it's essential to monitor both the temperature and the heat index throughout the day; the human body responds to the heat index... not just the actual temperature.

 That's why an understanding of the signs and symptoms of heat stress is extremely important so you can act immediately if you or someone on your job site starts to experience any of them.

 While onsite, it's important for workers to stay hydrated, find shade, and take breaks often.
-Working long hours in high temperatures can use the bodies internal temperature to rise resulting in discomfort, fatigue, and in some cases, heat stress or heat stroke.
-According to the CDC, extreme heat causes an average of 658 deaths in the U.S. every year.
-Having preventative measures in place can help drastically reduce the number of heat related illnesses on the job.
+Working long hours in high temperatures can use the body's internal temperature to rise, resulting in discomfort, fatigue, and in some cases, heat stress or heat stroke.

 Heat stress, heat exhaustion, and heat stroke are very real threats for workers during the summer months, so it's important to plan and prepare for these situations.